pjaos/ct6_meter_os/hardware/README.md

 # Current transformer

-This project is designed to use only the YHDC SCT013 100A 0-1V split core current transformer as shown below.
+This project is tested with the YHDC SCT013 100A 0-1V split core current transformer when manufactured.
+If you wish to use a different current transformer then you must calibrate the unit as detailed at the end of [this](../software/server/setting_up_ct6_units.md) document.

 ![alt text](images/ct.jpg "Current Transformer")

 These can be plugged into ports 1 - 6 to provide up to six separate bi directional measurements of AC power.
-When clipping the current transformer around the live AC wire the face shown above should be on the AC supply (grid) side.
-It should be possible to use other current transformers as the calibration mechanism should allow calibration.
-I have also checked the myenergi current transformers (https://www.myenergi.com/product/ct-clamp/) and these complete the calibration process correctly.
+When clipping the current transformer around the live AC wire it is recommended that the face shown above should be on the AC supply (grid) side.
+This results in -ve power values for imported energy and +ve power values for generated energy.
+If you wish to have +ve values for imported energy then reverse the current transformer.
+It should be possible to use other current transformers but they will need calibration as detailed above.

 ## Case
 The Case was designed using [FreeCad](https://www.freecad.org/).
 The various